Agnes Sanford

 Agnes Mary Sanford (November 4, 1897 – February 21, 1982) was an American Christian writer.
-She is most known for founding the Inner Healing movement, a process she described as the healing of memories.
+She is most known for founding the Inner Healing Movement, a process she described as the healing of memories.

-Education
+Early life and education

+Sanford was born in Kashing, China to parents Dr. and Mrs. Hugh W. White who were Southern Presbyterian missionaries.
+As a child she was taught the doctrine of Cessationism, which declared that miracles—especially healing—had been temporary for the New Testament Church and then had immediately ceased.

-Agnes attended the Shanghai American School as a teenager before leaving to the United States to attend Peace College, a Presbyterian women's college in Raleigh, NC.
+Educated mostly at home, she attended the Shanghai American School for one year as a teenager before leaving to the United States to study at the Peace Institute, a Presbyterian women's college in Raleigh, NC.
 After three years there, she received her certificate in education.
-Since the teaching certification only allowed her to teach in North Carolina, she then applied and was accepted at Agnes Scott College in Georgia.
-She planned on receiving her bachelor's degree, but after learning she would be required to take courses in math, science, and French, she switched to a non-degree "special" student so she could take additional courses in writing, poetry, and art during her final year.
-She finished in 1919 and returned to China where she taught English at the Presbyterian mission station before teaching at St. Mary's School in Shanghai and then the Soochow Academy, both Episcopal schools in Shanghai.
-It was at the latter that she met and married her husband, Edgar (Ted) Sanford, an Episcopalian minister.
+Since the teaching certification only allowed her to teach in North Carolina, she attended Agnes Scott College.
+She planned on receiving her bachelor's degree, but after learning she would be required to take courses in math, science, and French, she switched to a non-degree program so she could take courses in short-story writing, poetry, and art.
+She then returned to China where she taught English at the Presbyterian mission station before teaching at St. Mary's School and then the Soochow Academy, both Episcopal schools in Shanghai.